-In FY23 we formalised this commitment with our Indigenous Peoples Position Statement and supporting action plan to ensure we continue to strengthen our Indigenous engagement practices across all our locations and build mutually beneficial relationships.
+In FY24 we formalised this commitment with our Indigenous Peoples Position Statement and supporting action plan to ensure we continue to strengthen our Indigenous engagement practices across all our locations and build mutually beneficial relationships.

-Our Position Statement was developed with input from Indigenous people, including representatives from Indigenous Desert Alliance (IDA) with whom we are pleased to be extend our relationship in FY24 as we continue to support and learn from each other.
+Our Position Statement was developed with input from Indigenous People, including representatives from Indigenous Desert Alliance (IDA) with whom we were pleased to continue our relationship with in FY24.